uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Seeking Consensus
 * Groups shall endeavour to reach consensus on all decisions.
-* Informal methods of reaching consensus are encouraged (e.g. a show of hands).
+* Informal methods of reaching consensus are encouraged (e.g. a show of hands virtual or physical).
 * Groups SHOULD attempt to ensure contributions relating to the same subject matter are considered together before being disposed.
 * However the chairperson SHALL ensure that progress is not delayed by unavailable contributions or participants.
 * Agreement SHALL be sought in all forms of meeting.